onivim/oni2/docs/docs/using-onivim/command-line.md

 There are a also few options that can be specified using either environment variables or command line arguments:
 - `ONI2_DEBUG` or `--debug` (e.g., `ONI2_DEBUG=1 oni2 -f` or `oni2 -f --debug`) - enable debug logging.
 This is very verbose but is helpful when logging issues!
 - `--trace` - enable trace logging.
 This is extremely verbose!
 - `--quiet` - print only error log messages.
-This can be sueful to quickly see if an extension failed to load, for example.
+This can be useful to quickly see if an extension failed to load, for example.
 - `ONI2_LOG_FILE` or `--log-file` (e.g., `ONI2_LOG_FILE='oni.log' oni2` or `oni2 --log-file oni.log`) - enable logging to a file.
 - `ONI2_LOG_FILTER` or `--log-filter` (e.g.. `ONI2_LOG_FILTER=Oni2.* oni2 -f` or `oni2 -f --log-filter "Oni2.*"`) - filter log messages using a comma-separated list of glob patterns matched against each message's namespace.
 Prefix a pattern with `-` to exclude rather than include matches.
 E.g. `ONI2_LOG_FILTER="Oni2.*, -*Ext*"` will include everything that matches `Oni2.*`, but exclude messages that also match `*Ext*`.